 However, power is only assigned to the position.
 In fact, the person occupying the position uses the power.
-The actor can be restricted by the function or role of the position, nevertheless it is the actor (not the role or function) who decides what political decision should be made, whether to start or not a war, whether the police should arrest criminal or not.
-In this regard, the political organization not only functionally regulates (maintains) social relations but also acts as an agent who may make decisions potentially deregulatory and even fatal for society.
-Therefore, to analyze the transformations of political entity, we will consider the political organization as an active collective agent, and not as a systemic regulator.5
+The actor can be restricted by the function or role of the position, nevertheless it is the actor (not the role or function) who decides what political decision should be made, whether or not to start a war, whether or not the police should arrest criminal.
+In this regard, the political organization not only functionally regulates (maintains) social relations but also acts as an agent who may make decisions which are potentially deregulatory and even fatal for society.
+Therefore, to analyze the transformations of political entity, we will consider the political organization as an active collective agent, and not as a systemic regulator.

-For our model, it is important that the power organization exists not only in state societies, but also in pre-state societies, although in less distinct and less formal form.6
+For our model, it is important that the power organization exists not only in state societies, but also in pre-state societies, although in less distinct and less formal form.